isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 </blockquote>
 <p>Adding to Mark’s example of the CDC vouchers incident, Andre explains
 that <a href="https://www.tech.gov.sg/how-to-tell-if-its-a-scam-the-red-flags-in-scam-messages-you-need-to-spot/" rel="noopener noreferrer nofollow" target="_blank">scammers</a> are
-getting better at mimicking legitimate websites and with the growing capabilities of deepfake technology, it is even harder for the naked eye to spot suspicious content.</p>
+getting better at mimicking legitimate websites, and with the growing capabilities of deepfake technology, it is even harder for the naked eye to spot suspicious content.</p>
 <p>“You can no longer look out for grammatical errors or the SSL certificate